Employee Email, Employee Newsletters

 How to Increase Click-Through Rates on Internal Email Newsletters

-That being said, if employees aren’t clicking on your embedded URLs, they’re missing out on key information.
-In this post, we’ll explain how to increase click-through rates (CTR) on internal newsletters and keep it up.
+If employees aren’t clicking on your embedded URLs, they’re missing out on key information.
+In this post, we’ll look at numerous methods for how to increase click-through rates (CTR) on your internal newsletters.
+We’ll also show you how to create your own benchmarks for internal email metrics and how to measure your success.

 What Is Click-Through Rate?

-Click-through rate refers to the percentage of recipients who clicked on links within an email message.
+Click-through rate is the percentage of recipients who clicked on links within an email message, out of the total number of recipients.
 When it comes to internal communications, click-through rate is a good indicator of employee interest in your content.

 By calculating your click-through rate on a continuous basis, you can see which links and content pique employee interest.
-This makes it easier to implement data-based improvements.
+This makes it easier to determine how to make your internal newsletter interesting to your employees through data-based improvements.

 How to Calculate Click-through Rate